nprapps/interactive-template/readme.rst

 easy as pie.

-*Executive summary:* Provides everything you need to start building a news app for the Seattle Times (or anywhere else).
+*Executive summary:* Provides everything you need to start building a news app or interactive graphic.

 Installation
 ------------